TheresaLui/SelfHelpContent_v2/articles/microsoft.multifactorauthentication/multifactorauthentication-cloudadfsadapter-resource.md

   cloudEnvironments="public"
 />

-# Configur the AD FS adapter for Azure MFA in the cloud
+# Configure the AD FS adapter for Azure MFA in the cloud

 ## **Recommended steps**